Indians in Japan: Business and employment

 The Indian Water Fountain in Yamashita Park, Yokohama was donated by the local Indian community to remember those who perished in the 1923 Great Kanto Earthquake, including more than 90 Indians.

 Indians in Japan largely fill more professional roles due to a combination of the language barrier and lower salaries for the specified skilled visa, for which there are only 434 Indians.
-There are far more students for example.
+There are far more students.
 The first batch of construction workers from India arrived in Japan in December 2019.

-Indians represent a growing and notable influence in the world of IT.
-As of 2000, there were also around 800 Indians working in the IT industry in Japan, up from 120 in 1993.
-Kenichi Yoshida, a director of the Softbridge Solutions Japan Co., stated in late 2009 that the Indian engineers are becoming the backbone of Japan's IT industry and that "it is important for Japanese industry to work together with the India."
 Japan has been increasingly looking to India as a source for IT workers and talent.

-Another 870 Indians were employed as cooks.

-Japan also become the new destination for Indian nurses in 2023, with salaries that are over eight times higher than those found in India.
+In 2023, Japan became a new destination for Indian nurses, with salaries over eight times higher than those found in India.
 Many Indian nurses in Japan come from the private sector because private hospitals in India often offer lower salaries than government hospitals.
-Indian nurses working in Japan can save over 1 lakh per month.

-Others are engaged in trading, importing the Indian handicrafts, garments, precious stones, and marine products, and exporting Japanese electronic goods, textiles, automotive parts, and jewellery.

-Geography
+Communities

+Tokyo

-As of 2018 3,758 people of Indian ancestry, about 10% of the people of Indian origin in Japan and about 30% of the people of Indian origin in Tokyo Metropolis, reside in Edogawa, Tokyo.
+Indians in Tokyo are centered in the Edogawa, Tokyo.
+In 2018, there were 3,758 people of Indian ancestry, about 10% of the people of Indian origin in Japan and about 30% of the people of Indian origin in Tokyo Metropolis, in Edogawa.
 The Nishikasai area of Edogawa Ward has a high concentration of Indian origin families.

-The Indian community increased when engineers came to Japan to fix the Y2K bug.
+The Indian community especially increased when engineers came to Japan to fix the Y2K bug.
 Indian people settled in Nishikasai due to the proximity to the Tokyo Metro Tozai Line, which connects to their places of employment.
 India International School of Japan (IISJ) and Global Indian International School Tokyo caters to the Indian expatriate community.

+Kobe

+The Indian community in Kobe has developed primarily since the late 20th century, as professionals, traders, and business owners from India settled in the Kansai region.
+Kobe’s role as an international port city and its proximity to Osaka made it an attractive location for commerce, manufacturing, and information technology-related work.
+Over time, a small but stable Indian population emerged, supported by community organizations, cultural associations, and religious institutions, reflecting the broader pattern of Indian migration to western Japan.